enRose/ThePerpetualLearner/clean-code/class.md

 1. One reason to change

-2. cohesive - all members within a class should be working together toward a common goal
+2. cohesive - all members within a class should be working together towards a common goal

 3. similar change frequency - all members of a class should change at the same rate

 4. Shouldn't have feature envy - one class is constantly using public fields of another class to perform a task

+CustomerManager can be broken down into smaller, dedicated classes:

 ```
 class CustomerFetcher